California voters elected a record 50 women to the state Legislature in November. It has been a long, tough road to more power.

 “It’s not only a sacrifice of time with your children, it’s a huge sacrifice of your resources and your money,” Hale said.

-She also suggested allowing more flexibility in the hours and raising the pay of being a legislator.
+To make it easier for more women with young children to serve, she also suggested allowing more flexibility in the hours and raising the pay of being a legislator.

 During the 2020 session, Assemblymember Buffy Wicks, an Oakland Democrat, had to bring her month-old daughter to the floor for a late-night vote to pass a family leave law, because her request to vote by proxy was rejected.
 After outrage from working women and national figures, Assembly Speaker Anthony Rendon apologized.